Bachelor of Midwifery

 Throughout your program you may be required to pay for the following items:

-first aid certificate; immunisations; uniforms; expenses associated with placements such as travel and accommodation, Blue Card, National Police Check, AHPRA Registration (3rd year).
+first aid certificate; immunisations; uniforms; expenses associated with placements such as travel and accommodation, Blue Card, National Police Check, Ahpra Registration (3rd year).